leysrem/slamquiz/README.md

 ![index](https://raw.githubusercontent.com/hochdyl/slamquiz/master/assets/screenshot_home.jpg)

+# Create database

+Before using the software, you need to create a database nammed "slamquiz".
+Then, you need to se

 # Load database
 There are some default user that you can load into a database.
 Open your CMD and copy this line :
 ```